Assassin's Creed Rogue: Reception

 Critical commentary often focused on the nuanced characterization of Shay's humanity.
 Andy Kelly from PC Gamer praised Shay as a "tough and ruthless" character who refuses to prey on the weak and occasionally shows mercy, and that more "nuanced and flawed" lead characters like him should appear in the Assassin's Creed series.
-Mitch Dyer from IGN commented that while Rogue is the darkest, most brutal game in the entire series, its main character is not the villainous sociopath he had expected, but rather has goals, regrets, fears, and a grounded personality that makes him a fascinating character.
-Dyer observed that Shay is more relatable compared to previous series protagonists, and that his fall from grace happens slower than he had anticipated, which contributes to making his change of allegiance more convincing.
-He concludes that it is discomforting that the assassin he finds the most interesting is the one who hunts down and slays his former comrades, though the narrative's grim tone is balanced by what he considered to be one of the most preposterous, hilarious events in the entire series: Benjamin Franklin giving Shay a grenade launcher.
+Mitch Dyer from IGN found that Shay was a layered and sympathetic protagonist rather than an expected "cold-blooded killer", making for one of the most engaging stories in the series for several years.
 Stephen Totilo from Kotaku considered him to be one of the most interesting protagonists in the series whose character arc is satisfyingly told through playable missions.
-Softpedia's review of Rogue praised Shay is probably one of the most complex characters in the series who has an actual personality and deep moral dilemmas, and claimed that one could not find fault with his actions even though the series have predominantly depicted the Assassin and Templar conflict from the perspective of the former.

-Steven Piovesan's performance as Shay Patrick Cormac has received mixed reviews.
-Marshall Honorof from Tom's Guide thought Piovesan convincingly portrays Shay as thoughtful and conflicted.
+Softpedia's review of Rogue praised Shay as one of the most complex characters in the series, possessing charisma and conflicting morality, and thought that one could not find fault with his actions.
+Marshall Honorof from Tom's Guide thought Steven Piovesan convincingly portrays Shay as thoughtful and conflicted.
 The Irish accent Piovesan uses for the character on the other hand has attracted criticism, particularly from Irish publications.

 In a retrospective examination of Rogue published by Gamingbolt in September 2020, Shubhankar Parijat said Shay's transformation from young Assassin to Master Templar remains "fascinating to see".
 Parijat said Rogue's storyline, which revolves around Shay's personal conflict with his former friends and allies, seeing him being forced to view things in different ways, watching him interact with and form closer bonds with his newfound comrades in the Templars, deserves a special place in the Assassin's Creed series.